frosas/lag/README.md

 - Consume less CPU
 - Make favicon work on Firefox and Safari
 - Show average pings (like in Unix uptime)
-- Show ping as number in the page